 As described in more detail below, the self-insured benefits hereunder are provided pursuant to administrative services agreements between American Greetings Corporation and the following claims administrators: United Healthcare Services, Inc., UMR, and OptumRx.
-The fully-insured benefits are provided pursuant to an insurance contract between American Greetings Corporation and United Healthcare.
 If the terms of this document conflict with terms of the applicable insurance contract, the terms of the insurance contract will control, unless superseded by applicable law.